Retkmin/pupuest-back/README.md

 Make sure Windows Defender doesn't block some of these actions.
 Make sure PowerShell has the execute scripts policy permited.

+Fist of all u need to install python since windows store, for this duty just do next steps:

+-Open Microsoft Store on your computer.
+-Search for "Python" in the search bar at the top right corner.
+-You should see a version of Python available for installation.
+Click on it.
+-Click the "Install" button to install Python from the Microsoft Store.

+After this verify your python install with:

+python --version

 ### To install the project

 We will work with virtual environments, to manage the virtual environment, we need to install the package virtualenv:
     pip install virtualenv